Norgate-AV/react-hooks/README.md

 ---

-A collection of useful hooks ⚓ for React
+A collection of utility hooks ⚓ for React

 ## Installation :zap: